merterbak/llm-from-scratch/README.md

 ## Features

-### Model / Architecture
+### Architecture

-- Decoder-only dense Transformer with:
+- Decoder only dense Transformer with:
   - RoPE rotary embeddings (also YaRN and NTK)
   - GQA (separate KV heads) for better inference/memory tradeoffs
   - RMSNorm + SwiGLU